Time for the complete relaxation that you really deserve

 photo: Sarah Mackie

-Then I became a qualified Shiatsu Therapist, after completing the Diploma of Shiatsu and Oriental Therapies at the Australian Shiatsu College.”
+After completing the Diploma of Shiatsu and Oriental Therapies at the Australian Shiatsu College, Ryoko became a qualified Shiatsu Therapist.

-”The best thing about Shiatsu is how it nurtures both the body and the mind, offering a sense of total care that aligns perfectly with my deep belief in the power of self-care.”
+There are many things Ryoko loves about Shiatsu, and one of the most significant is how it nurtures both the body and mind, offering a profound sense of care.
+This aligns perfectly with her belief in the power of self-care and her desire to support others find balance and well-being.

 - - - - - - - - - - -